MattStammers/redux-leaf/letters_to_process/bulk_uploads/pdf/pdfs.md

-Here are some nice pdfs to play with
+Here are some nice pdfs to play with generated using synthea